 In summary, the use of AI in the FinTech industry presents significant opportunities for financial institutions to improve their operations, better serve their customers, and drive growth.

-Navigating challenges in AI-powered finTech
+Navigating challenges of AI in FinTech

 Using AI in the FinTech industry presents several challenges that need to be addressed to ensure the responsible use of this technology.
 Two of the primary challenges are fairness and bias, and data privacy and security.